zhongzhou1/dPantherAzureTranslate/README.md

 To get a local copy up and running follow these simple steps.
 1. Creat an Azure Speech Resource to get your subscription key and region.
-2. Creat an Azure Translator Text to get subscription key.
+2. Creat an Azure Translator Text API to get subscription key.
 2. Open Visual Studio 2019, install Speech SDK, Newtonsoft.Json and RestSharp to run this project.

 ### Prerequisites